jrleeman/TGE/content/labs/component_basics_activity.rst

 -----
 1. Each team will build a voltmeter with one Arduino board and use it to analyze circuits built on their second board.
 Start by completing the :ref:`arduino_voltmeter` activity.
-Show us your working Arduino voltmeter in class or include a photo of it with your homework submission.
+Show us your group's working Arduino voltmeter in class or include a photo of it with your homework submission.

 |